ms20237/DeepLearning_Papers/SigNet Convolutional Siamese Network/README.md

 # SigNet
-in this network i work on Signet
+in this network i work on SigNet: Siamese Network for Signature Verification

 ![alt text](image.png)